 The seat design of a lift-Check valve is similar to a Globe valve.
 The disc is usually in the form of a piston or a ball.

-Lift Check valves are particularly suitable for high-pressure service where the velocity of flow is high.
+Lift Check valves are particularly suitable for high-pressure service with high flow velocity.
 In lift Check valves, the disc is precisely guided and fits perfectly into the dashpot.
-Lift Check valves are suitable for installation in horizontal or vertical pipe lines with upward flow.
+Lift Check valves are suitable for installation in horizontal or vertical pipelines with upward flow.

 Flow to lift Check valves must always enter below the seat.
 As the flow enters, the piston or ball is raised within guides from the seat by the pressure of the upward flow.
-When the flow stops or reverses, the piston or ball is forced onto the seat of the valve by both the backflow and gravity.
+When the flow stops or reverses, the piston or ball is forced onto the valve’s seat by both the backflow and gravity.

 Ball Check Valves

-Ball check valves are simple in operation and commonly used on small pumps and in low head systems.
+Ball check valves are simple and commonly used on small pumps and low-head systems.
 Ball check valves involve a spring-loaded or free-floating spherical ball clapper to shut at pressures below the cracking pressure.
-In order to guide the ball into the seat and create a positive seal, the sealing seat is conically tapered.
+The sealing seat is conically tapered to guide the ball into the seat and create a positive seal.
 However, these valves can easily wear due to prolonged use and require frequent maintenance.

 Tilting Disc Check Valves

 The tilting disc check valve is similar in appearance to an eccentric butterfly valve.
 The valve body is double‐flanged and of a short length.
-The disc is held in place via a shaft which is positioned eccentrically from the body centreline in both the horizontal and vertical axes.
+The disc is placed via a shaft positioned eccentrically from the body centreline in both the horizontal and vertical axes.

 The double eccentricity of the shaft results in the lower section of the disc occupying a greater area in the flow path.
 Consequently, the disc begins to open at very low flow rates.
-The tilting disc check valve is therefore commonly used in pumping systems with low flow rates and also for pulsating flows.
+Therefore, the tilting disc check valve is commonly used in pumping systems with low flow rates and for pulsating flows.

-During flow reversal, the disc closes due to gravity and the upper part of the disc above the shaft centreline pushes against the flow thus acting as a hydraulic brake that cushions the disc as it returns to the closed position.
+During flow reversal, the disc closes due to gravity.
+The upper part of the disc above the shaft centreline pushes against the flow, thus acting as a hydraulic brake that cushions the disc as it returns to the closed position.
 Tilting disc valves can be supplied with optional levers and weights to adjust the closing characteristics of the valve.
 As such, the tilting disc check valves are well suited to reduce the risk of water hammers.

 Butterfly Check Valve

-A butterfly check valve is known as a dual plate check valve, folding disc check valve, double-disc, or splits disc check valve.
-As the name suggests, two halves of the disk move towards the centerline with the forward flow, and with reverse flow two halves open and rest on the seat to close the flow.
+A butterfly check valve is a dual plate check valve, folding disc check valve, double-disc, or split disc check valve.
+As the name suggests, two halves of the disk move towards the centerline with the forward flow, and with reverse flow, two halves open and rest on the seat to close the flow.

 These types of check valves are good for low-pressure liquid systems as well as gas piping systems.
-Its lightweight and compact construction make it a preferable choice when space and convenience are important.
-Besides, it is 80 to 90% lighter than the conventional full-body check valve and the cost of installation and maintenance is lower compared to other types.
+Its lightweight and compact construction makes it a preferable choice when space and convenience are important.
+Besides, it is 80 to 90% lighter than the conventional full-body check valve, and the installation and maintenance cost is lower than other types.

 Diaphragm Check Valve